-Place almonds, dates, coconut flakes, hemp seeds, sea salt and coconut oil in food processor.
+Place almonds, dates, coconut flakes, hemp seeds, sea salt and coconut oil in a food processor.
 Pulse until chopped, to chunky/sticky mixture.
-(Add couple of tbsp of cold water if needed).
-Place mixture in springform pan, you can also use regular cake pan covered with saran wrap.
-Flatten out with your fingers or back of a spoon.
+(Add a couple of tbsp of cold water if needed).
+Place mixture in a springform pan, you can also use regular cake pan covered with saran wrap.
+Flatten out with your fingers or the back of a spoon.
 Cool in the fridge for 30 minutes.

 3 cups (24 oz) greek yogurt

 1/4 cup honey/agave/maple syrup